xStewy/ceg3006_project/README.md

 Adjustments were made to reflect real-world conditions, including:

-occlusion scenarios (e.g., blocked view by buses) communication reliability constraints
+-occlusion scenarios (e.g., blocked view by buses) -communication reliability constraints
-Human Contribution
+-Human Contribution

 All AI-generated outputs were critically reviewed, validated, and refined by the team.

 Key engineering decisions, including:

-selection of communication technology adoption of edge processing design of TTC-based risk evaluation system architecture refinement
+-selection of communication technology
+-adoption of edge processing
+-design of TTC-based risk evaluation
+-system architecture refinement

 were made based on technical reasoning rather than AI suggestions alone.